-His name was Robert, but he avoided it, insisting on the nickname Cat.
-That came from his admiration for a Roman poet and from his highly unfashionable love of the Latin language, a love he nurtured throughout his short life.
+His name was Robert, but he insisted on the nickname Cat.
+This all arose from his highly unfashionable love of the Latin language, a love he nurtured to his dying day.

 He was born in London in 1963.
 His stockbroker father popped champagne.
 A bouncing baby boy!
-Robert’s mother later mentioned that Lesley Gore’s It’s My Party “was reportedly audible” from the nurses’ room radio when he drew his first breath.
-As his love of Latin tightened its grip, teenage Robert/Cat renamed that song Hic Est Celebratio Mea, but admitted under pressure the English title had more zing.
+Robert’s mother later mentioned that Lesley Gore’s It’s My Party was “reportedly audible” from the nurses’ room radio when he drew his first breath.
+As adolescent Robert/Cat’s love of Latin tightened its grip, he renamed that song Hic Est Celebratio Mea, but admitted under pressure the English title had more zing.

-He became Cat at school.
-Not because of any affinity with felines, but as a tribute to Catullus, the Roman poet.
-Catullus’s aching love poems – their primal passions and their striking imagery – reverberated in his hungry young brain.
+Robert became Cat at school.
+Not because of any affinity with felines, but as a tribute to Catullus, the permanently lovesick Roman poet.
+The febrile quality of Catullus’s poems to his older lover Lesbia (Lesbia!) reverberated in the lad’s hungry young brain and propelled him through puberty.

-The permanently lovesick Roman’s rollercoaster verse propelled Robert/Cat through puberty.
-The febrile tone of Catullus’s poetic pleas to his capricious, hedonistic, spectacularly licentious and resolutely married lover “Lesbia” (Lesbia!) shook him to the core.
-Their sexually-charged tone merged with delicate manifestations of transcendent love to make the virginal teenager gape at the poems in astonishment.
-By his 14th birthday Robert was Cat and he was hooked for life.
+Their striking imagery and sexually-charged tone merged with delicate manifestations of transcendent love to make the virginal teenager gape at the page in astonishment.
+By his 14th birthday Cat was hooked for life.

-All-or-nothing love, he told his reflection in the mirror, is love painted on a bigger canvas.
+All-or-nothing love, he assured his reflection in the mirror, is love painted on a bigger canvas.

-His classmates loathed Latin’s endless verb declensions and case endings, gender system and knotty syntax, all designed to torment 20th-century schoolboys.
-But its capacity to say so much so concisely – Aegrescit medendo (“The cure is worse than the disease”) – amazed Cat.
-“This,” he thought as he devoured a library book of Latin aphorisms, “this is quite a language.”
+Cat’s classmates loathed Latin’s endless verb declensions and case endings, grammatical minefield and knotty syntax, all designed to torment 20th-century British schoolboys.
+But its capacity to say so much so concisely (like Aegrescit medendo:“The cure is worse than the disease”) amazed Cat.
+“This,” he thought as he devoured his first library book of Latin aphorisms, “this is quite a language.”

 His Latin teacher, old Farley-Ferguson, was delighted – and more than a little surprised – to encounter such keenness after decades of schoolboy apathy.
-He declared the lad’s enthusiasm for the ancient language made him “one of a dying breed.”
-Cat – now firmly established as the school’s undisputed oddball, its “Latin lover” – shrugged and replied, “Lingua Latina me delectat” (Latin delights me).
+He declared the lad’s enthusiasm for the venerable ancient language made him “one of a dying breed.”
+Cat – now firmly established as the school’s undisputed oddball, its “Latin lover” – shrugged and replied, “Lingua Latina me delectat” (I like Latin).

 As Cat prepared for university, his father thought they should have a word.